-For the past eight years, I’ve answered emails from 40-200 people per day, asking my advice on business and life.
+For the past eight years, I’ve answered emails from 40-200 people per day who ask my advice on business and life.

-I’ll sit alone in my little office for 8-10 hours, engaging with 100 people’s lives and questions for a few minutes each, and then go home.
+I sit alone in my little office for 6-8 hours, engaging with everyone’s stories and questions for a few minutes each, before going home.

 I like it, so I’m not complaining — just explaining.
 It’s unusual to be physically alone, but extremely social.
 A solitary socialite.

 At first I thought this was a new internet thing.
-But for decades there have been people who talk on the phone all day long.
-Before that, there were people who just answered paper mail all day long.
+But for decades, there have been people who talk on the phone all day.
+Before that, there were people who just answered paper mail all day.

 It works for me.
 I love people one-on-one.
 When not answering emails, I’m often talking on the phone with one of my dear friends across the world, getting into great conversations for hours.